Environmental memory facilitates search with home returns

 Next, we performed resetting simulations using a protocol that is almost identical to that used in the experiments.
 Obstacles are scattered randomly across the arena, and the simulation starts by releasing the walker at its center.
 The walker then carves its path by pushing aside obstacles that it encounters.
 As in the experiments, we implement sharp resetting by returning the walker to the origin at constant time intervals of $\tau=2000$ time steps.
 To ensure uniform sampling of the initial direction of motion, the walker is positioned at a new orientation after each resetting event.

 We performed two sets of simulations: with and without environmental memory.
 In simulations conducted with environmental memory, the arena is left untouched, i.e., it is not randomized after resetting the walker's position.
-As a result, obstacles are dynamically rearranged until the environment reaches a steady state (Extended Data Fig.~4A).
-In contrast to the experiment, where only a quasi-steady state is achieved, in the \textit{Sokoban} simulations, steady state is characterized by obstacle configurations that the walker can no longer modify.
+As a result, obstacles are dynamically rearranged until the environment reaches a steady state (SM Fig.~4A).
+In contrast to the experiment, where only a quasi-steady state is achieved, in the \textit{Sokoban} simulations, a steady state is characterized by obstacle configurations that the walker can no longer modify.
 Hence, we eventually observe obstacle configurations that are fixed in time.
-Sample trajectories for simulations with and without memory are shown in Extended Data Fig.~4B,C.
+Sample trajectories for simulations with and without memory are shown in SM Fig.~4B,C.

 To characterize the effect of memory on the walker's motion, we repeated the analysis reported in Fig.~\ref{fig:msdxandss} for the simulated data.
 At short times ($t \leq 50$ steps), we observe the effect of directed motion on the MSD, per expectations and experimental observations.
-At longer times, the MSD becomes linear with a diffusion constant of $D=0.119\pm0.014$ and $D=0.073\pm0.002$ with and without memory, respectively (Extended Data Fig.~5{\bf A}).
+At longer times, the MSD becomes linear with a diffusion constant of $D=0.119\pm0.014$ and $D=0.073\pm0.002$ with and without memory, respectively (SM Fig.~5{\bf A}).
 Note that the forward motion probability of the walker was chosen such that the ratio of MSDs, with and without memory, will be similar to the experimentally measured one.
 As in the experiment, we find that the probability distribution of the walker’s position along the long axis of the arena is approximately Gaussian.
-The enhanced mobility of the walker under environmental memory conditions is clearly reflected on the propagator level (Extended Data Fig.~5{\bf B}) and when comparing steady-state position distributions along the x-axis (Extended Data Fig.~5{\bf C}).
+The enhanced mobility of the walker under environmental memory conditions is clearly reflected on the propagator level (SM Fig.~5{\bf B}) and when comparing steady-state position distributions along the x-axis (SM Fig.~5{\bf C}).

 Having established that memory enhances the walker's mobility, similar to its observed effect in experiments, we turned to quantify the effect of memory on search.
 We introduced a target line to our simulations at $x=40$ and collected statistics for the PT to the target.
 In Fig.~\ref{fig:MFPTsim}{\bf C}, we compare the probability distributions of the PT for simulations conducted with and without memory.
 Following the experiments, simulations with memory were conducted at steady state conditions of the arena.
 Similar to the experiments, here too we find that a small fraction of walkers fail to reach the target.
 These are excluded from the PT distributions.
 Averaging over the PT distributions, we find that MPTs are given by $\langle PT/\tau\rangle=30.1$ and $\langle PT/\tau\rangle=49.9$, for systems with and without memory respectively.